The Twin Cities is a great place to go to school and a great place to live, work, and play.

 The Twin Cities are active.
 There are miles of trails, dozens of lakes, the winding Mississippi River, and acres of parks in the metro area to enjoy.
 And with skating, skiing, snowshoeing, and ice fishing, winter doesn’t put an end to the outdoor activities.

 The Twin Cities arts and culture scene has plenty to offer.
 Here you’ll find live theater, live music, and dance.
 There are dozens of art, science, and history museums spread throughout the community.

 The older of the two Twins, St. Paul is a city made up of more than a dozen vibrant neighborhoods.
-It’s the seat of Ramsey County and home to the State Capitol, the Minnesota Supreme Court, and the Warren Burger Federal Courts Building.
-Lowertown is one of the Twin Cities hottest neighborhoods, with a bustling farmer’s market, new restaurants, and taprooms, all within a short walk of the new St. Paul Saints ballpark.
+It’s the seat of Ramsey County and home to the state Capitol, the Minnesota Supreme Court, and the Warren Burger Federal Courts Building.
+Lowertown is one of the Twin Cities hottest neighborhoods, with a bustling farmer’s market, restaurants, and taprooms, all within a short walk to the St. Paul Saints ballpark.

-Minneapolis is the 14th largest metropolitan area in the country, and seamlessly blends its urban charm with natural amenities.
-Many of the region’s largest law firms are located in downtown Minneapolis, along with the U.S. Courthouse and Hennepin County Courts.
+Minneapolis is the 14th largest metropolitan area in the country, and it seamlessly blends urban charm with natural amenities.
+Many of the region’s largest law firms are located in downtown Minneapolis, along with the U.S. Courthouse and Hennepin County courts.

 Minnesota weekend and day trips